 The fund is actively managed and is not managed in reference to a benchmark.
 The objective is to maximise the long-term return while managing the downside risk.
 The fund invests in other funds, both daily traded funds and Exchange Traded Funds (ETFs).
 The selection of target funds is based on internal quantitative and qualitative analysis.
 The quantitative analysis weighs historical measures on risk, performance and costs ranking the funds per category and compared to peers.
 Before and throughout the investment, the fund is qualitatively analysed by regular meetings with the portfolio management team or portfolio specialists.
 The fund can also use derivatives, complex investment instruments, such as, but not limited to, futures and options, to achieve its investment objective or to mitigate risks.
 Derivatives are also employed to provide some protection against extreme market movements.
 The fund will invest globally to maintain a diversification over different regions and sectors.

 SFDR Fund Classification

-This fund has (E) environmental and (S) social characteristics according to Article 8 of the Regulation (EU) 2019/2088.
-This fund does not have a sustainable investment objective.
+This fund promotes environmental (E) or social (S) characteristics in accordance with Article 8 of the Regulation (EU) 2019/2088.
+This fund does not have as its objective sustainable investment.

 Environmental or social characteristics of the financial product

-Active engagement: Söderberg & Partners Asset Management S.A. (“the Company“) wants to encourage other fund managers and companies to be compliant with international norms and conventions and manage their business in a more sustainable manner.
+Active engagement: The Company wants to encourage other fund managers and companies to be compliant with international norms and conventions and manage their business in a more sustainable manner.
 The Company will engage for positive outcomes with the ambition of aligning corporate outputs with improving ESG characteristics based on the Target funds Sustainability ratings, exclusion screening results, and alignment with the Targeted SDGs.

-To assess good governance practices, the fund excludes companies that are in breach of international norms and conventions, whilst including with respect to sound management structures, employee relations, remuneration of staff, and tax compliance.
-The investments are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.
-Additional information is available in the Policy for Responsible Investments here.
+To assess good governance practices, the Fund excludes companies that are in breach of international norms and conventions, whilst including with respect to sound management structures, employee relations, remuneration of staff, and tax compliance.
+As aforementioned, the investments are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.

 Monitoring of environmental or social characteristics